Urbino, Italy

 The City

-Urbino is a picturesque Renaissance hill town and the capital of the Marche region of central Italy.
+Urbino is a picturesque Renaissance hill town and the jewel of the Marche region of central Italy.
 Although Urbino was a Roman and medieval city, its peak came during the 15th century when Duke Federico da Montefeltro established one of Europe’s most illustrious courts.
 Urbino’s historic center is a UNESCO World Heritage Site.

 The University